Impact of Sponsor's Job Loss on Pending I-485 Green Card Application

 A US citizen petitioner's job loss raises concerns about the financial sponsorship requirement for a pending I-485 application.
 The ability to meet the Affidavit of Support income threshold is critical at the time of the green card interview.

 When a US citizen petitioner loses employment during a pending I-130/I-485 process, it raises legitimate concerns about satisfying the financial sponsorship requirements under Form I-864 (Affidavit of Support).
 At the time of the green card interview, USCIS officers typically request updated financial evidence, including recent pay stubs, tax returns, and current employment verification.
 If the petitioner is unemployed at that time, they must demonstrate another means of meeting the 125% federal poverty guideline threshold.
 However, unemployment does not automatically disqualify an applicant.
 The petitioner may still satisfy the requirement using other income sources such as assets, investment income, retirement accounts, or a new job offer letter.
 USCIS evaluates the totality of the financial picture at the time of adjudication, not just wages from a single employer.
 If the petitioner cannot independently meet the income threshold, securing a joint sponsor is the most common solution.
 A joint sponsor must be a US citizen or lawful permanent resident who meets the income requirements and is willing to sign a separate I-864 accepting financial responsibility for the applicant.
-Applicants in this situation are strongly advised to consult with an immigration attorney before their interview date.
 An attorney can help assess whether existing assets or a new employment situation will be sufficient, or whether a joint sponsor should be identified and prepared in advance.
 The pending I-130 and I-485 remain valid regardless of the petitioner's current employment status.
 The financial concern only becomes determinative at the interview stage, giving the couple time to address the sponsorship gap before that date.